phenotypic/Enigma-Simulator/README.md

 ## Cryptanalysis

+#### Complexity of the Enigma Machine

+The keyspace of the Enigma cipher is composed of several components: the rotor selection and their order, the rotor positions, the ring settings, and the plugboard settings.
+For a 3-rotor machine with 8 rotors to choose from, selecting and arranging 3 out of these 8 can be done in 336 ways.

+Each of the 3 rotors can be set to any of the 26 positions, leading to $26^3 = 17,576$ possible indicator settings.
+Similarly, each rotor can have its ring set to any of the 26 positions, giving another $26^3 = 17,576$ possible ring settings.

+The plugboard can connect up to 10 pairs of letters out of the 26 letters.
+The number of ways to do this is $\frac{26!}{16! \times 10! \times 2^{10}} \approx 150,738,274,937,250$.

+Combining all these factors, the total number of possible configurations for an Enigma machine with these settings is approximately $336 \times 17,576 \times 17,576 \times 150,738,274,937,250 \approx 1.077 \times 10^{23}$, which is over one hundred sextillion possible configurations.

+#### Overview

 - **Scoring**: Uses quadgrams for scoring; a fitness function determines how 'English-like' the decryption is.
 Only English is implemented currently, but other languages can be added by generating new quadgram files.
 - **Target Length**: Designed to decrypt messages of length 200-250 characters using only the ciphertext.
 - **Complexity Reduction**: The process exploits the fact that the rotor order and indicator settings can be determined independent of the plugboard and ring settings, significantly reducing overall complexity.